benshimonz/V1/README.md

   * A set of properties.
 For each property: name (key) and value type
   * A set of pairs of entity types for which the relationship type holds (e.g. owns(Person,Phone); owns(Person,Vehicle) )

 There is no standard way to define property graph schemas.
-Implementations may vary in many aspects: the properties' data types (basic types, categorical, multivalued, composite, nested) and supported operators, the relationship types supported directionality (unidirectional, bidirectional, mixed), constraints (mandatory attributes, relationships cardinality, etc.), entity type hierarchies, relationship type hierarchies, etc.
+Implementations may vary in many aspects: the properties' data types (basic types, categorical, multivalued, composite, nested) and supported operators, the relationship types supported directionality (unidirectional, bidirectional, mixed), constraints (mandatory properties, relationships cardinality, etc.), entity type hierarchies, relationship type hierarchies, etc.

 A **schema-based property graph** is a property graph that conforms to a given schema.

 **Why do we need a schema?**

-Schema-free property graphs do not define nor enforce entity-types nor relationships-types; each vertex and each edge may contain attributes with any name and any value type.
+Schema-free property graphs do not define nor enforce entity-types nor relationships-types; each vertex and each edge may contain properties with any name and any value type.
 Without schema we can’t enforce integrity.
 Without such integrity we can't define formal building-blocks for representing patterns.

 In order to ask and answer queries such as *“Any person who owns a red vehicle”* we first need to: